IDoCodingStuffs/python-doodles/freeform-log.md

 ### 1 PM
 Well the downside is, it is worse at picking up the minority classes.
 So I should probably reintroduce oversampling.
 Also, the mirror trick.
+And also, Focal Loss but implemented correctly so that alpha is a vector.